randy3k/UnitTesting-example/README.md

 1. `async` is forced to be `false` on Sublime Text 2
 2. if `async` is true, `deferred` is forced to be `false` (relaxation of this is in progress)

-## Troubleshooting

-If you keep encountering unexpected errors, you may want to check the `close_windows_when_empty` setting.
-I have spent at least a few hours to realize this was the cause of a error.
-The `true` value would close the last window if there is no view.
-It is fine if you are running blocking code.
-However, if you are using deferred or async testcases, this is something you definitely want to check.

 ## Vagrant (**Outdated**)